 Best wishes, Tatiana, Yury.
 Kazakhstan, Temirtau.
 May, 2016.

 I had a fantastic day trip with Anatoly and Piter

-farm, where we caught some trouts, they cooked it and we ate it.
-It
+we caught some trouts, they cooked it and we ate it.
+It was a perfect

 Anatoly and Piter were very helpful and friendly, with good amount of banter that made me feel like going on a trip with friends rather than in a tour.
 Anatoly and Piter went beyond being a guide, they were flexible in the trip and adjusted the itinerary to my requests, and even given me some homemade local wine!!
 I am very happy with this trip, and i will definitely recommend Anatoly and Piter to anyone who wants to see this beautiful country.

 Thank you and i hope i will get the chance to come back and do a longer trip with you guys.

 We would Luke to thank you again for the perfect day we had in Kyrgyzstan.
 So happy we had a chance to do that with our connection and hope to be back for a longer trip next time!